cwchentw/lightweight-cms/content/basic-usage.md

 ## Usage for End Users

-You will be an owner of an awesome content website.
+You are a would-be owner of an awesome content website.
 It is not of your interest to develop mdcms itself.

 Clone mdcms to a local repo and rename it: